OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivots.md

 If you are unfamiliar with the functionality of PivotTables, consider exploring them as an end-user.
 See [Create a PivotTable to analyze worksheet data](https://support.office.com/en-us/article/Import-and-analyze-data-ccd3c4a6-272f-4c97-afbb-d3f27407fcde#ID0EAABAAA=PivotTables) for a good primer on these tools.

 This article provides code samples for common scenarios.
+The [Excel OpenSpec](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec/reference/excel) provides full reference documentation for this preview feature.
-For the complete list of properties and methods the **PivotTable** and **PivotTableCollection** objects support, see [PivotTable API](https://dev.office.com/reference/add-ins/excel/pivottable) and [PivotTable Collection API](https://dev.office.com/reference/add-ins/excel/pivottablecollection).
+See [**PivotTable**](https://github.com/OfficeDev/office-js-docs/blob/ExcelJs_OpenSpec/reference/excel/pivottable.md) and [**PivotTableCollection**](https://github.com/OfficeDev/office-js-docs/blob/ExcelJs_OpenSpec/reference/excel/pivottablecollection.md) to further your understanding of the PivotTable API.

 > [!NOTE]
 > These samples use APIs currently available only in public preview (beta).
-To run these samples, you must use the beta library of the Office.js CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.
+These samples require preview builds to run.
+Either use the beta library of the [Office.js CDN](https://appsforoffice.microsoft.com/lib/beta/hosted/office.js) join the [Office Insider program](https://products.office.com/office-insider).
+PivotTable features are currently available in build 16.0.10801.20004.

 ## Hierarchies